nranthony/nuc_ctDNA_process/README.md

 * Single match and mismatch trained using nuclear channel only; double mismatch trained using nuclear and DIC channels together
 * Data separated and models trained for each cell type due to distinct morphologies, e.g. MM1S model, HCT116 model, etc etc
 * Probability density files
-  * Matlab looks for “*_nrmNuc.tiff“ in relative folder “.\ilastik output”, and this is the ended added in the Fiji macro
+  * Matlab looks for “*_nrmNuc.tiff“ in relative folder “.\ilastik output”, and this is the suffix added in the Fiji macro
   * In ilastik, set output format to multipage tiff, and select path to .\{nickname}.tiff.
 Note, use path of .\{nickname}_nrmNuc.tiff if _nrmNuc is not added during your file collation and logistics to this point.
 Also note .tiff not .tif
   * Leave image export settings as default; shape here is, for example, 16, 512, 512, 1, with axis order zyxc and data type float32
   * In Batch Processing section, select all of the .h5 or .tif files in the “nuc” folder and Process all files